PhD Students

 Since 2014 McKay has served as Managing Editor of the Kennedy Institute of Ethics Journal (KIEJ), and will continue with the journal in a support role through 2016.

-McKay is a native of Salt Lake City, where he worked in politics, public education, and doing finish carpentry before relocating to the east coast.
+McKay is a native of Salt Lake City, where he worked in politics, public education, and finish carpentry before relocating to the east coast.
 He likes to bike, run, rock climb, and when he can, waterski.

 Chris Kochevar